 How to unregister/reset a MAC address

-Remove saved MAC address for exampleuser:
+Remove saved MAC address or UUID string for exampleuser:

 cd /usr/local/openvpn_as/scripts ./sacli -u "exampleuser" -k "pvt_hw_addr" UserPropDel

 How to manually register/update a MAC address